Skip to main content

 This is a common misconception; irrevocable trusts are often movable.
 Determine whether or not the trust can be moved by taking a look at the trust documentation.
 Sometimes trustees may say a trust is unmovable when it actually is movable.

-This may not be true; your Advisor and City National Bank can help evaluate and educate you on your options.
+This may not be true; your Advisor and City National Rochdale can help evaluate and educate you on your options.

 Clients do not think they have enough money to need planning